-Enter an "X" in the IRA/SEP/SIMPLE checkbox if the distribution is from a traditional IRA, SEP IRA, or SIMPLE IRA.
-Do not check the box for a distribution from a Roth IRA or for an IRA recharacterization.
+Enter an "X" in the IRA/SEP/SIMPLE checkbox if the distribution is from a traditional IRA or Roth SIMPLE IRA.
+Do not check the box for a distribution from a Roth IRA that is not a Roth SIMPLE IRA or for an IRA recharacterization.
+However, see Roth SEP IRAs and Roth SIMPLE IRAs for special instructions on employer matching and nonelective contribution made to a Roth SEP or Roth SIMPLE IRA.